mtomassoli/overloading/README.md

 ## What

-Coming from C++, I was surprised to learn that Rust doesn't support *function overloading*.
-In this article I'll present a simple workaround.

-As far as I can tell:

-* Rust has powerful type inference (an extension of Hindley–Milner).
-* Supporting function overloading in Rust would make type inference intractable:
-  * Solution 1: drop overloading, like Rust did.
-  * Solution 2: weaken type inference, like Scala did.
-* As opposed to C++, Rust does type checking *before* monomorphization:
-  * In Rust, monomorphization produces valid code for all valid concrete types.
-    * Pros:
-      * Better error messages.
-      * Better separation between generic code and concrete types.
-      * More predictable compilation times.
-  * In C++, every single template instantiation is type-checked and can fail.
-    * Pro:
-      * More powerful.

-I mentioned the difference between Rust's monomorphization and template instantiation because it informs the workaround discussed in this article.

 Suppose that:

 * A function `f` takes an argument `x` that can implement either `Trait1` or `Trait2`.
 * `f` executes different code depending on whether `x` implements `Trait1` or `Trait2`.

-I say that `f` is *trait-overloaded*.
+We say that `f` is *trait-overloaded*.

-If we add the requirement that the caller has to explicitly indicate the trait that `f` must use for `x`, then we have *manual* trait overloading.
+If we add the requirement that the caller must explicitly indicate the trait that `f` must use for `x`, then we have *manual* trait overloading.

 Here's an example: